cmaxw/devchat-eleventy/src/my-angular-story/mas-101-thomas-burleson.md

 ---
 Thomas Burleson, a Solutions Architect from West Des Moines, Iowa join Aaron Frost in this week's My Angular Story.
 Thomas shares his journey as a developer and how he was introduced to Angular.

 Thomas was an Applied Physics major in college and when he failed a programming class he never thought he would be a developer.
-But then he wanted to know what was behind the software he was using and he taught himself how to program.
+But then he wanted to know what was behind the software he was using and he taught himself how to code.

 ### Host: Aaron Frost